Last updated on March 10, 2026

 Alhammarret's Archive doesn't draw cards itself, but it's a Doubling Season for any draw effect you put in play.

-As we'll note for a particularly lonesome ring (about which we'll talk in a bit), it works well in decks that want to draw a lot of cards by also doubling life-gaining effects that may buy you the time you need to actually get to play those cards.
+It works well in decks that want to draw a lot of cards by also doubling life-gaining effects that may buy you the time you need to actually get to play those cards.
 An effect that decks with commanders such as Queza, Augur of Agonies or Well of Lost Dreams may be very interested in.

-#22.
+#29.
 Bident of Thassa

 Bident of Thassa